Teaching-myself-Godot/rewriting-zelia-tutorial/day-5.md

 That's why you just get the steps without the philosophies.

-The final approach in very simplified terms:
+## The final approach in very simplified terms

 1. Say a `Terrains`-instance is `breakable` using `Metadata`
 2. When the `Terrains`-instance is `_ready()` check if this `breakable`-field is `true`.